The Lang-Bosswick Family Tree

 Mary Lang arrived in the United States in 1909, four years after Abraham.
 She had one brother, Samuel Pollman who also immigrated to the United States.
 Mary's mother, Anna Pollman, arrived in the United States in 1913 and she lived with Abraham, Mary, and their children.

-The following documents mention Abraham Lang, Mary Lang, and Anna Pollman: 1915 New York State Census, 1920 U.S. Federal Census, 1925 New York State Census, 1930 U.S. Federal Census, 1940 U.S. Federal Census, U.S. Naturalization Documents for Abraham Lang, World War I Draft Registration Card for Abraham Lang.
+The following documents mention Abraham Lang, Mary Lang, and Anna Pollman: 1915 New York State Census, 1920 U.S. Federal Census, 1925 New York State Census, 1930 U.S. Federal Census, 1940 U.S. Federal Census, U.S. Naturalization Documents for Abraham Lang, World War I Draft Registration Card for Abraham Lang, and the Naturalization record for Anna Pollman.

 Abraham and Mary Lang had five sons and two daughters between the years of 1906 and 1924.
 Samuel and Harry were born outside of the United States.
 They likely immigrated with Mary in 1911.
 Rose, Phillip, Nathan, and Evelyn were all born in New York between the years of 1912 to 1924.
 Jack W. Lang – the patriarch of the current Lang family – was born on December 5, 1916 in Manhattan, New York.